Kotlin/kotlinx.coroutines/docs/topics/coroutines-cancellation.md

     // Only callable from the UI thread fun leaveScreen() {
-        // Cancels the scope when leaving the screen
+        // Cancels the scope and prevents its coroutines from updating the UI scope.cancel()
-        // You can no longer update the UI scope.cancel()
     }
 }